samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 every state to change into another. $$S_{2} $$ and $$S_{3}$$ can stay unchanged, whereas $$S_{1}$$ will always change into another state.
 The outbound weigths of every state sum up to 1.

-Now, if we were to represent this model, we can use a vector $$\vec{s}$$ to represent the probability in which state we find ourselves at this very moment, and use an nxn matrix to represent the probabilities with which the current state will change into another.
+Now, if we were to represent this model mathematically, we can use a vector $$\vec{s}$$ to represent the probability of the state in which we see ourselves at this very moment, and use an $$n x n$$ matrix to represent the probabilities with which the current state will change into another.
 Let's assume that in the beginning, our system is in state $$S_{1}$$:

 $$